 Coloring Continents and Oceans Worksheet

-Trace the continent names and color the continent with any color you want.
+Trace the continent names and color each continent using any colors you like.

-1. Write the continent names in the continent boxes they belong to.
+1. Write the continent names in the correct continent boxes.

-2. Do you know your 7 continents?
-Find them on the map, label them and then write down a country that belongs to each continents.
+2. Do you know all seven continents?
+Find them on the map, label each one, and then write the name of a country that belongs to each continent.

 4.

-Task 1: Choose different colors to paint the continents on the map.
-Don’t forget to color the references.
+Task 1: Use different colors to color the continents on the map.
+Remember to color the map references.

 Task 2: Which continent is missing?
 Can you draw it?

-Task 3: Write the names of the oceans in the correct place on the map.
+Task 3: Write the names of the oceans in the correct places on the map.

 5. Name the five major oceans of the world.

-6. Look at the pictures and write the names of the continents and the oceans.
+6. Look at the pictures and write the names of the continents and oceans.

 7. Look at the pictures and write the names of the continents and oceans.